 The correction rates and the days of correction are correlated and, therefore, the surgeon can determine the prescription calculation either by choosing a speed parameter or choosing the Days of Correction.
-Once the 'Calculate by' parameter is determined by the surgeon, the other parameters are automatically calculated by the software after clicking on the solution using decimals.
+Once the 'Calculate by' parameter is determined by the surgeon, the other parameters are automatically calculated by the software after clicking on the Calculate button.
+The software is able to produce a solution using also decimals.